-Today marks the 26th anniversary of the fall of the Berlin Wall.
-On November 9, 1989, the structure that divided a city and was the source of tremendous political controversy was finally taken down.
+On November 9, 1989, the Berlin Wall, the structure that divided a city and was the source of tremendous political controversy was finally taken down.
 While reunification has been a long and challenging process, Berlin has become a thriving city, featuring some of the most active and exciting artist communities in the world.
 From graffitti to installation, youth culture has reclaimed the city to forge a brigther, more positive future.
 This advancement, in only a quarter of a century, is remarkable for those who lived in a brutally divided city.

 Don’t quite remember what it was all about?
 Here are a few infographics that shed light on the political background, the wall, the death tally, and the overall significance of the event.

 Originally posted 2016-03-13 10:15:24.